tencentyun/intlcloud-documents/yehe_doc/视频服务/短视频 SDK/SDK 下载/版本历史_intl_en.md

 - Android: fixed the problem of failure to splice together video segments if users delete segments during shooting.
 - Android: fixed multiple crash issues.
 - iOS: fixed the problem of the SDK crashing when playing back videos in slow motion.
-- iOS: fixed the problem of black screens during image transition in some operations.
+- iOS: fixed the problem of black screens in certain steps of slideshow generation.
 - iOS: fixed some crash issues caused by incompatibility.

 ### Version 8.2 Released on December 24, 2020